Cavity-induced quantum droplets: Introduction

-{\em Introduction}.~ Superfluid Helium-4 is known for intricate macroscopic quantum states most famous of which are probably the superfluid states \cite{kapitza1938viscosity} alongside the roton mode in its dispersion relation \cite{landau1941theory}.
-It also realizes a remarkable state of zero pressure at a specific density as a free droplet state \cite{volovik2003universe}.
-Since liquid helium is highly correlated, the specific long-range correlations and the quantum many-body interactions that give rise to these properties are not easy to reveal.
-Progress has been achieved by constructing effective energy functionals \cite{stringari1987systematics,dupont1990inhomogeneous,casas1995density,dalfovo1995structural} and by benchmarking them to experimental data rather than using first principles.
-That a quantum liquid of volume $V$ and particle number $N$ is self-confining in free space can ultimately be reduced to three conditions that its effective energy $E_0 (V,N)$ has to fulfill \cite{volovik2003universe}.
-The first one (C1) corresponds to finding a local extremum defined by $(\partial E_0/\partial V )_N = 0$ that determines the equilibrium system size $V_0$.
+Superfluid helium-4 is known for intricate macroscopic quantum states, the most famous of which are probably the superfluid states \cite{kapitza1938viscosity} beside the roton mode in its dispersion relation \cite{landau1941theory}.
+It also realizes a state of zero pressure at a specific density as a free droplet state \cite{volovik2003universe}.
+Since liquid helium is highly correlated, the long-range correlations and the underlying quantum many-body interactions are not easy to reveal.
+Progress has been made by constructing effective energy functionals \cite{stringari1987systematics,dupont1990inhomogeneous,casas1995density,dalfovo1995structural} and benchmarking them against experimental data rather than from first principles.
+The fact that a quantum liquid of particle number $N$ and volume $V$ is self-confined in free space can ultimately be reduced to three conditions that its effective energy $E_0(N,V)$ has to fulfill \cite{volovik2003universe}.
+First, (C1) states that a local extremum defined by $(\partial E_0/\partial V)_N = 0$ determines the equilibrium system volume $V_0$.
 This becomes the zero-pressure condition in the thermodynamic limit.
-For stability, (C2) the local extremum must be a minimum, i.e., $(\partial^2 E_0/\partial V^2)_N |_{V=V_0} > 0$, which translates to positive bulk compressibility in the thermodynamic limit.
-And, finally, (C3) the droplet should not self-evaporate, i.e., $(\partial E_0/\partial N)_{V_0} < 0$, which relates to a negative effective chemical potential in the thermodynamic limit.
-A generic minimal model that can fulfill these conditions is provided by the effective energy $E_0 = \alpha V^{-1} + \beta V^{-1-\gamma}$.
-It turns out that three choices of parameters $\alpha$, $\beta$, and $\gamma$ can obey the droplet conditions (C1) and (C2).
+For stability, the local extremum must be a minimum, so condition (C2) reads $(\partial^2 E_0/\partial V^2)_N |_{V=V_0} > 0$ and implies a positive bulk compressibility in the thermodynamic limit.
+Finally, the droplet should not self-evaporate, so condition (C3) amounts to $(\partial E_0/\partial N)_{V}|_{V=V_0} < 0$, implying a negative effective chemical potential.
+There has to be a competition of both attractive and repulsive contributions, depending differently on the system size $V$, to satisfy conditions (C1)$-$(C3).
+An effective toy model energy is given by $E_0(N,V) = \alpha(N) V^{-1} + \beta(N) V^{-1-\gamma}$, where the first term can be the attractive mean-field energy, while the second is the repulsive quantum fluctuation correction.
+It turns out that three choices of the parameters $\alpha$, $\beta$, and $\gamma$ can satisfy the droplet conditions (C1) and (C2).
 They are (D1) $\alpha < 0$, $\beta > 0$, $\gamma>0$, (D2) $\alpha>0$, $\beta<0$, $0>\gamma>-1$, and (D3) $\alpha >0$, $\beta>0$, $\gamma<-1$.
-Whether also the third condition (C3) is fulfilled depends on the specific $N$-dependence of $\alpha$ and $\beta$. \\
+Whether the third condition (C3) is also satisfied turns out to depend on the specific $N$-dependence of $\alpha$ and $\beta$.
+An additional volume-independent term $E^{(\infty)}(N)$ in the effective energy $E_0$ can help satisfy (C3) and arises naturally from the infinite-range interaction considered in this article. \\